World Chess Championship: Can Ding stop Gukesh? – DW – 11/24/2024

 World Chess Championship: Can Ding stop Gukesh?November 24, 2024

-When Ding Liren competes for the world championship chess crown in Singapore over the next three weeks, the likable Chinese player will not — like most of his predecessors — be sitting at the board as the top player.
-Instead, he is merely the underdog.
+When Ding Liren competes for the world championship chess crown in Singapore over the next three weeks, the likable Chinese player will not — as most of his predecessors had — be sitting at the board as the top player.
+Instead, he is the underdog.

 “I was a bit anxious and tended to think too much," Ding told the Chinese news agency Xinhua, describing his somewhat puzzling recent crisis of form.
 After winning the World Championship title in a close and nerve-wracking match at the start of 2023, not much has gone right for Ding.